Are you tired of paying hundreds of dollars for chemicals to control the pests in your garden? Try natural ways to get rid of pests.

 Nature has its own ways of keeping everything in balance and your garden should be no different.

-By using a variety of different methods that nature has to offer us, we spend less time dealing with pests and more time gardening.
+By using various methods that nature offers us, we spend less time dealing with pests and more time gardening.

 The problem with chemical pesticides is the fact that we are consuming them when we eat foods that are sprayed with them and there are known health issues related just to their use.